UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Account_Services.md

 to access core services like Portico and HR systems.

 !!! important "Application Form Outage"
     The account application form was having intermittent failures to load or to post form submissions from 15-17 June.
-This should have improved now - we are still monitoring the situation..
+This should have improved now - we are still monitoring the situation.

 ### Application process